MillionConcepts/pdr/supported_datasets.md

   - WAC derived tif files without labels (under EXTRAS folder at LROC mission node)
 - Juno
-  - JunoCam EDRs and RDRs
-  - JIRAM EDRs and RDRs *note: RDRs may not read correctly from their PDS4 labels.
-We recommend opening them from their PDS3 labels.*
-  - JEDI EDRs and RDRs
-  - MWR *note: performance is better if read from the PDS3 labels. this requires .FMT (format) files, available in the root directories of the MWR volumes.*
   - JUGN EDRs *note: most will open from PDS4 .xml labels only; RSRs open more efficiently from PDS3 labels*
-  - Juno Waves reduced tables
-  - JADE EDRs and RDRs
 - Apollo
   - PDS3 versions of Apollo 15 and 17 Heat Flow Experiment tables --
     however, we recommend using the PDS4 collection a15_17_hfe_concatenated,